Site best viewed with

 might want to experiment to see which gives you the best results.
 This

-image was converted by photographing the negative as a negative with a
+image was converted by photographing the negative as a negative with an

 Sony Mavica